Carreau/phd-dissertation/parts/part3.rst

 .. |E0| replace:: :math:`E_0`

-To determine the mechanical properties of he gel between the actin and the probe bead, we model it as a purely elastic material.
-The viscous effect are neglected in the approach part as the approach at different speed show now clear effect on the approach curves (Cf :num:`Figure #many-speed`).
-We consider the compression of the material between the two probe bead.
-Surface of the compressed material correspond to projected surfaces of the bead along the direction of compression (:math:`\pi R^2`).
-The thickness of the compressed material is taken as being the distance between bead center corrected by the distance offset |delta| as any material below delta can be considered as infinitively rigid for the optical tweezer.
+To determine the mechanical properties of the gel between the actin and the probe bead, we model it as a purely elastic material.
+The viscous effects are neglected in the approach part as the approach at different speed show no clear effect on the approach curves (:num:`Figure #many-speed`).
+We consider the compression of the material between the two beads.
+The surface of the compressed material is approximated by the projected surfaces of the bead along the direction of compression (:math:`\pi R^2`).
+The thickness of the compressed material is taken as being the distance between bead centers corrected by the distance offset |delta| as any material below delta can be considered as infinitively rigid for the optical tweezer.